sagamusix/JDTools/readme.md

 List all the contents of a SysEx dump (or any of the other supported input formats) by invoking `JDTools list <input.syx>`.
 This also lists objects that JDTools cannot convert (such as the JD-800 display area), but the actual contents are not shown for most of them.
 Useful for easily creating a patch listing of your banks.

 # Version History

+## v0.16 (2022-11-28)

+- All extended JD-990 waveforms are now replaced with JD-800 waveforms when converting to JD-800 format.
+Obviously a lot of those approximations will not be even close, but are hopefully still more helpful than just silent tones.
+- A few more simple fixups when doing a lossy JD-990 to JD-800 conversion.
+- Fixed conversion of JD-990 patches that don't use the expected tone control source / destination pairs.
+- When inserting patches into SVD file, the following patches are no longer overwritten with empty slots.

 ## v0.15 (2022-09-05)